UK customs declaration service: Move from CHIEF to CDS with AEB

 CHIEF includes 68 Paper form multi-use boxes.
 CDS includes 91 Single use data elements.

 This means: CHIEF declarations are tailored to paper completion and offer several boxes that accept data in a free text format.
-In the new customs declaration service CDS on the other hand, most data elements are restricted to code format except name and address fields.
-3 boxes on CHIEF may equate up to 17 different data elements on CDS.
+In the new customs declaration service CDS on the other hand, most data elements are restricted to code format except fields for names, addresses and goods descriptions.
+One box on CHIEF may equate several different data elements on CDS.
 Users making declarations need to populate all required data elements, depending on the selected declaration category, and if they do not select the appropriate data set, the declaration will be rejected.

 CHIEF features 7-digit fixed Customs Procedure Codes (CPCs) for each goods item.
-CDS codes are split into two parts: a single 4-digit Procedure Code combined with up to 99 3-digit Additional Procedure Codes (APCs) for a single goods item.
+CDS codes are split into two parts: a single 4-digit Procedure Code combined with up to 99 different types of 3-digit Additional Procedure Codes (APCs) for a single goods item.

 This means: There is no 1:1 correlation between CHIEF CPCs and CDS Procedure Codes (PCs) / (APCs).
 CHIEF CPCs are unique to a goods item while CDS PCs / APCs are multiple, interchangeable combinations depending on circumstances.
 The Procedure Code is always the same in CDS regardless of the type of declaration, i.e. the same code is used on simplified, standard, and supplementary declaration types.
 As code lists are not the same for CHIEF and CDS, users making declarations are required to select the correct code or their declarations will fail.